 Rev. Alexander and his wife and son moved there in 1834 and began work immediately, preaching to hundreds of islanders in a huge thatched meeting house, while living in a small grass hut.

 The Alexanders carried on alone with their work until 1837 when the Board of Commissioners sent a teaching couple, Mr. and Mrs. Edward Johnson, to the mission.
 In the meantime, the Alexanders built a frame house for their growing family.

-In 1843, the Alexanders were transferred to the Lahaina station due to illness, and Rev. and Mrs. George Rowell took their place.
+In 1843, the Alexanders were transferred to the Lāhainā station due to illness and the Rev. and Mrs. George Rowell took their place.

-In the meantime, Mr. Johnson, concerned about the slowness of the Lahainaluna High School in turning out native teachers, began classes of his own to train them.
-Wilcox was to “raise up teachers for the common schools of the island and to prepare those who may go from our Island to the High School”.
+In 1846, Rev. Rowell and his wife were transferred to Waimea.
+Mr. and Mrs. Abner Wilcox and their four boys were sent from Oʻahu to take over the teaching duties.
+Mr. Wilcox was to “raise up teachers for the common schools of the island and to prepare those who may go from our Island to the High School”.

 In 1853, the American Board finally transferred the Sandwich Islands Mission to the Hawaiian Evangelical Association, which had the status of a “home mission”.
 To round out the missionaries’ pensions, the American Board divided mission lands among them.

 In this manner, the Waiʻoli home was deeded to the Wilcox family.
 They had decided to make their home in Hawaiʻi rather than return to the mainland.
 However, in 1869, while on a visit to relatives in New England, Mr. and Mrs. Wilcox suddenly fell ill and died.

 The sons took over the Waiʻoli property, managing the farm operation and keeping the buildings in good repair.
 Albert Wilcox was the last to live in the frame house, moving out in 1877.